DENIOS INC

 Safety tips for Winter extreme conditions

-Winter is coming and with it, the cold, bad weather, and frost.
-The days are getting shorter, darker, and more humid, raising job security concerns.
+Winter is coming, and with it, there is the cold, bad weather, and frost.
+The days are getting shorter, darker, and humid, raising job security concerns.

 Production in winter is one of the tasks of every company.
 As with all hazards, you are legally obligated to protect your business premises and surrounding areas.
-Here are some important questions: What do I have to consider when I work in winter and what are my responsibilities?
-How to organize winter work as efficiently as possible?
+Here are some critical questions: What do I have to consider when I work in winter, and what are my responsibilities?
+How do we organize winter work as efficiently as possible?

-With this guide, we answer the most frequently asked questions about your obligations in terms of safety and protection against ice, snow, and darkness, and offer you a wide range of essential products for winter.
+With this guide, we answer the most frequently asked questions about your obligations regarding safety and protection against ice, snow, and darkness and offer a wide range of essential winter products.

 WHAT GUIDELINES SHOULD I FOLLOW DURING WINTER MAINTENANCE?